 See Related: Most Romantic Cities in the World

 Deep in the heart of Owens Valley, along the lower slopes of the Eastern Sierra, is a primitive campground on Bureau of Land Management land.
 South Lake and Sabrina Lake are short distances from the camp, and rock climbers often use the campground as a base.

-Hiking trails criss-cross the region.
-One of the most popular hikes is the Big Pine Creek trail which passes by several beautiful waterfalls to actor Lon Chaney’s wilderness cabin and Big Pine Lakes.
+Hiking trails crisscross the region.
+One of the most popular hikes is the Big Pine Creek trail, which passes several beautiful waterfalls to actor Lon Chaney’s wilderness cabin and Big Pine Lakes.

 Minimal facilities and dispersed camping are vital to this area.
 But the views are worth the trouble.
 To get to the campground, take Highway 395 10 miles east from Bishop until you reach Horton Creek Road.

 See Related: Best Waterfalls in California: SoCal & NorCal Spots

 Address: Downtown Bishop, CA

 Bishop Creek Canal runs through the town and is a beautiful place to walk for low-impact activity.
 High grass hides the dozens of birds, fish, ducks, and cows that make the area’s canals home.
 The largest bird in the channels is the Great Heron.